Milestone in Medicine: Xenotransplantation: Advances in the Implantation of Animal Organs in Humans

 XVII century

-The medical literature of the time speaks of how in the 17th century a scientist used a dog’s bone to repair a human head injury.
+The medical literature of the time speaks of a scientist using a dog’s bone in the seventeenth century to repair a human head injury.
 Little else is known, apart from the fact that the recipient was a Russian aristocrat.

 1667